Blurro/3NX-Plugin-DevKit/readme.md

-# 3NX SysPlugins
+# 3NX Sysplugins

-3NX SysPlugins add dynamically loaded plugins to Nexus3DS.
+3NX Sysplugins add dynamically loaded plugins to Nexus3DS.

 Plugins use the `.3nx` format and can target either **Loader** or **Rosalina**.
 Multiple plugins can be loaded together, ordered by priority, and may optionally reference or depend on other plugins.